enso-org/ide/src/rust/ide/enso-protocol/README.md

-File Manager consists of pair server and client.
-They communicate by exchaning messages, following JSON-RPC 2.0.
+Enso protocol consists of pair server and client.
+They communicate by exchanging messages, following JSON-RPC 2.0.

 # Setup